Breakups are rarely clean.

 Coping

-Here’s what I thought I had to do:
+Here’s what I thought I had to do during and immediately after the breakup:

-- Hold space for them (even if I was breaking)
+- Hold space for her (even if I was breaking)

-I get it.
-She felt like I’d overstepped, and I get why so much better now than I did then.
+I get why she felt I'd overstepped too, and I get it much better now than I did then.

 No.

-I brought that suggestion as an act of partnership and connection, not as a red card to fling in her face, as she thought I had.
+My question was an act of partnership and connection, not a red card to fling in her face, as she thought I had.

 Among the showing understanding, being non-threatening, holding space and waiting, I realised that all this was falling on deaf ears.